mike-north/typescript-courses/packages/website/content/blog/fundamentals-v3/14-generics/index.md

 }
 ```

-Here's what this code means:
+Let's look at what this code means.

 ### The TypeParam, and usage to provide an argument type